How to Use sorted() and sort() in Python

 Traceback (most recent call last):

-ValueError: invalid literal for int() with base 10: 'four'
+ValueError: invalid literal for int() with base 10: 'A'

-The key functionality is extremely powerful because almost any function, built-in or user-defined, can be used to manipulate the output order.
+The key functionality is extremely powerful because it allows you to manipulate the output order using almost any function, whether built-in or user-defined.

 Python